Skip to main content

 About

 Xenopurge is a single player survival management game with horror and science fiction themes.
 It was developed by Traptics and was released on November 20, 2025.
-It received very positive reviews from players.
+It received positive reviews from players.

 Xenopurge is a tactical auto-battler where you are a Commander tasked with purging the Xenos threat.
 Operate from a remote command center, issuing indirect orders via multi-screen interfaces.
 Plan routes, set priorities, and adapt as missions escalate and feel the true weight of being in command.